gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 ----

-Advanced: nested for loops with range function
+Advanced: nested for-loops with range function
 -------------------------------------------------

 | What does this code do?